awave1/lecture-notes/grst205/final.md

 #### Freepeople

+Freedpersons existed in the divide betwee freeborn citizen and slave.
+Freed status was the only status that was not hereditary

 Roman citizens were able to free their slaves.
 Free slaves were called **freepeople**.
 Freepeople were important in Rome economy - they could acquire wealth.
+Citizenship was granted with formal **manumission**, the act of an owner freeing their slave.

+The law allowed former masters to continue to inflict physical punishment upon ex-slaves.

 Freeperson's name consisted of **praenomen** (first name), **nomen** (family name), **cognomen** (distinguishing name).

+Terms:

+- **Ordo**: was often used and can be translated to "rank", "class", "station", "condition"
+- **Honestiores**: wealthy
+- **Humiliores**: poor

+The elite includes the three wealthiest classes of freeborn Roman citizens:

+- **Equestrians**: those who had minimum of 400k **sesterces** (money) of annual income
+- **Senatorials**: equiestrians who had been elected to a public magistracy and had gained membership in **senate**
+- **Decurions**: wealthies members of urban communities outside of Rome; were eligeble for local mahistracies; amt of wealth varied from place to place.

+The rest were non-elite.

 ### 💒 Christianity